jeanne’s oca/ocajp java programmer I experiencesMay 18th, 2012 by Jeanne Boyarsky

 - Bert Bates mailed me a free copy of K&B version 5 so I could help spot plagiarism of questions on BlackBeltFactory years ago.
 I read the book then.
 I learned a lot.
 I scored poorly on the sample questions because I didn’t take any time to memorize the relevant information.
 And I didn’t care to spend the time learning obscure details.

-- In 2009, their were rumors of the Programmer Plus exam.
+- In 2009, there were rumors of the Programmer Plus exam.
 If that exam existed, I wanted to take the beta of it because it sounded *so cool.* I re-read K&B version 5 and actually studied APIs.
 The programmer plus never came to be and I wasn’t motivated to take the traditional SCJP.

 - A year or two ago, I was one of the cadre of JavaRanch moderators providing technical review of the K&B SCJP 6 mock exam book.
 Reviewing that book actually made me less likely to want to take the test because I read it questions about obscure details.
 (It did make me interested in doing technical reviews of future books though.
 I actually did one for a yet to be printed Manning book – The Well Grounded Java Developer.)